 On the left there are some interesting buttons, including a button to Like an image in your library and an edit key: tap this and the Touch Bar changes entirely.
 Now you've got crop, auto edit and other editing functions.
 Our favourite is the rotation tool in the centre: swipe this to rotate the image to your preference.
 Tap Done to go back to the default Photos Touch Bar layout.

-How to use Touch Bar on new MacBook Pro: Maps
+How to use Touch Bar on MacBook Pro 2016: Maps

 The default App Controls for Apple Maps are very simple.
 You just get icons for restaurants, cafes, shops and cinemas: tap one of these and Maps will run a search for nearby businesses answering that description.